 Consumer Goods (Quad Bikes) Safety Standard 2019

 The Australian Competition and Consumer Commission introduced the Consumer Goods (Quad Bikes) Safety Standard 2019 to reduce the risk of fatality and injury associated with the use of quad bikes, by improving information for consumers, as well as the design of quad bikes.
-Phase one of the safety standard commences 11 October 2020.
+Phase two of the safety standard commences 11 October 2021.